Home

 Method:-

-Slice up one half of each fruit (leaving one final half of each fruit).
-Slice down the length of the monkfish tail leaving one side attached and therefore creating a cavity in which to stuff the fruit.
+Slice down the length of the monkfish tail taking care to leave one side attached and therefore creating a cavity in which to stuff the fruit.

 Put a variety of fruit slices into the cavity and fold the fish back together.
 Thread a couple of cocktail sticks along the length of the tail to seal in the fruit.
 Brush with olive oil and sprinkle on the freshly ground black pepper.